divnix/std/ARCHITECTURE.md

 >
 > _Vertical Tooling_ does one thing and does it well in a narrow scope (i.e "vertical").
 >
-> _Horizontal Tooling_ stiches vertical tooling together to a polished whole.
+> _Horizontal Tooling_ stitches vertical tooling together to a polished whole.

-In that context, the integration target are the end-to-end automatable sections of the SDLC process for which we offer well-integrated tools and best practices.
+In that context, the integration targets are the end-to-end automatable sections of the SDLC process for which we offer well-integrated tools and best practices.
 _Efficient_ SDLCs are characterized by two things.

 Firstly, by adequate _lead time_ which is the amount of time it takes to set up an initial version of the software delivery pipeline.